Courses

 LCS 491.
 Workshop in Creative and Critical Process.
 3 Credit Hours.

 The Workshop in Creative and Critical Process offers students the opportunity to work on developing their creative and critical process within the supportive contexts of academic and cultural communities.
-Students develop a portfolio of materials (comprised of sketchbook, journal, and web presence) that demonstrate competencies in several areas of critical and creative process, which may include writing, video, performance, photography, and pedagogy.
-Students also learn from local practitioners, who conduct workshops and give guest lectures.
-The course is a combination of workshops on process, practicum meetings with artists, and lecture/discussion on creative and critical praxis.
+Students develop a portfolio of materials (comprised of sketchbook, journal, and campus exhibits) that demonstrate competencies in several areas of critical and creative process.

 Session Cycle: Spring